udondan/iam-floyd/README.md

 ## <a name='Usage'></a>Usage

 The package contains a statement provider for each AWS service, e.g. `Ec2`.
-A statement provider is an extension of the original `PolicyStatement` of the `@aws-cdk/aws-iam` package, so you can use it as drop-in replacement,
+A statement provider is an extension of the original `PolicyStatement` of the `@aws-cdk/aws-iam` package, so you can use it as drop-in replacement.

 A statement provider has methods for every single action of a service.
 Calling such method will add the related action to the list of actions of the statement: